-The independent democratic republic of Seychelles, with its stable political system, offers one of the most attractive complete offshore packages, created and supported by one of the most auspicious legal and regulatory authorities in the offshore global arena.
+The independent democratic republic of Seychelles is a tax haven with a stable political system that offers one of the most attractive complete offshore formation packages, created and supported by one of the most auspicious legal and regulatory authorities in the offshore global arena.

 Seychelles diligently encourages local and foreign investment; thus it offers: